alcofrisbas/backpacker/README.md

 ```

-m loads two integers into two stacks, then calls a. a looks for two integers in designated stacks, adds them together, then places them at home.
+m loads two integers into two stacks, then calls a. a looks for two integers in designated stacks, adds them together, then places the result at home.
 After a is done, m looks at home for the return value, then prints whatever is there. a is a conscientious function because it consumes its arguments, returns a value to home, and does nothing else to alter its surroundings.